How To Potty Train A Puppy

 Recognising when your puppy’s bladder is filling up

 The most reliable way to predict this at first is to go by the clock.
-Either spend your first day together in the yard getting a feel for how frequently they pee.
-Or if that isn’t possible, start on the assumption they need to wee every 30 minutes, and adjust that up – or down! – depending on your puppy’s progress.
+Start with the assumption that the puppy needs to pee every 30 minutes, and adjust that up – or down! – depending on your puppy’s progress.

-If your puppy pees every 30 minutes, then it’s a pretty good bet that his bladder is filling up if his last wee was more than twenty minutes ago.
+If your puppy pees every 30 minutes, then it’s a pretty good bet that his bladder is filling up if his last pee was more than twenty minutes ago.

 As you can see, there is some guesswork involved in house training a puppy, but not too much.
 And you will soon get to know your puppy’s natural rhythms.